Walk the footsteps of the soldiers who fought on the Flodden Battle field almost 500 years ago.

 Park on the road side by the main entrance gate and please wear appropriate clothes and footwear.
 A seasonal toilet is located 300m further along the tarmac road behind the small stone building.

-Pre-booking essential - phone evenings between 6 & 7 pm or e-mail anytime.
+Currenlty offering two hour "Made to Measure" adventures from £75 at Etal as well as trips around Berwick estuary at high tide.
+Pre-booking is essential - phone evenings between 6 & 7 pm or e-mail anytime.

 High quality horses and ponies suitable for all ages and levels of expertise are available.

 Hack out along quiet country lanes, across moorland, through grass fields and woodlands, or take an excursion to the beach and hills.